 Katy Sawyer, MPA

-Lisa Boudreaux is the Communications Manager of the Virginia Breast Cancer Foundation where she works with VBCF staff, chapters and other partners to develop information and materials to build community around the issue of breast cancer.
-Lisa also manages VBCF’s website and social media efforts.
-Lisa has been at VBCF for over twelve years, filling a number of roles.
+Lisa Boudreaux is VBCF’s Communications Manager, overseeing the organization’s brand and developing communication strategies to build statewide and local community around breast cancer.
+Lisa manages VBCF’s website and social media efforts, crafts external communications, and provides graphic design work.
+Lisa has been with VBCF since 2000, beginning as an administrative assistant and filling a number of key roles over the years.
 She has also done freelance design work for other non-profit organizations.
 A Virginia native, Lisa grew up in Chesterfield County and attended Virginia Commonwealth University.
-She now lives in Henrico County with her husband, their dog, cats and numerous koi in their backyard pond.
-In her spare time she enjoys reading and photography and is currently battling an addiction to pinterest.
+She now lives in Henrico County with her husband, their dog, cats, and numerous koi in their backyard pond.
+In her spare time, she enjoys reading and photography and is currently battling an addiction to pinterest.

 Kirsta Millar joined VBCF in 2015 as its part-time Policy & Development Manager, increasing and diversifying the organization’s revenue and coordinating its breast cancer advocacy efforts.
 Some of her key projects include strengthening the annual fund, organizing national lobby day, and managing Aces for Awareness, an annual charity tennis event.
 Her experience includes program management and policy research and planning for the National League of Cities in Washington, DC and the Institute for Children and Poverty in New York City.
 Kirsta has a Bachelor’s in Political Science from Virginia Tech and an Master of Arts in Political Science with a specialization in public policy from Rutgers University.
 In her free time, she loves to read and serves on the PTA Board at her children’s school.